-{\bf Allocating Space.} We can store the upper part of the \thTree{} in a green interval, since $\numNodes{l} \lg n \le l \alpha^{0.6} (\lg\sigma)^{0.7} / (\lg n)^{0.2} = \oh{l \lg \sigma}$ holds.
-By choosing $\gap$ and $\alpha$ properly, we can always leave $\margin \lg \sigma /\lg n = \Oh{\lg^*n \lg n}$ words on a green interval untouched, sufficiently large for the working space needed by \Cref{corTSESPTextSpace}.
-Therefore, we pre-compute $\alpha$ and $\gap$ based on the input $T$, and set both as \emph{global} constants.
-Since the same amount of free space is needed during a later merging when reparsing an $\eta$-node, we add the invariant that \begin{enumerate}[leftmargin=*,label={Invariant~\arabic*:},ref={Invariant~\arabic*}] \item each \LCEI{} has $\margin \lg \sigma /\lg n$ free space left on a green interval. \end{enumerate} For the merging, we need a more sophisticated approach that respects both invariants:
+\block{\ref{itTextSpaceMergeMemory} Reserving Text Space} We can store the upper part of the \thTreeF{} in a recyclable interval, because it needs $\numNodes{\ell} \lg n \le \ell \alpha^{0.6} (\lg\sigma)^{0.7} / (\lg n)^{0.2} = \oh{\ell \lg \sigma}$ bits.
+Since $\marginLCE$ depends on $\alpha$ and $\gapLCE$, we can choose $\gapLCE$ (the minimum length of a substring on which an \thTreeF{} is built) and $\alpha$ (relative to the number of words taken by a single \thTreeF{} node) appropriately to always leave $\marginLCE \lg \sigma /\lg n = \Oh{\lg^*n \lg n}$ words on a recyclable interval untouched, sufficiently large for the working space needed by \cref{corTSESPTextSpace}.
+Therefore, we precompute $\alpha$ and $\gapLCE$ based on the input text~$T$, and set both as \emph{global} constants dependent on~$\textT$.
+Since the same amount of free space is needed during a subsequent merging when reparsing an $\eta$-node, we add the following property: